Tanner/CS-3240-Project/README.md

 * A tokenized version of the input file will be written in the current working directory with the extension of .tok.
 * A text file containing the parsing table.

+Note: The parsing table can get large easily, so do take note to disable word wrap.

 # Examples
 Example grammar files and files to parse can be found in the tests/ directory.